tjcsl/othello-tourney/README.md

 Keep the code pretty :)

-Run this command once in a while to clean up the code:
+Run this command before committing or CI checks will fail

   * `pipenv run ./scripts/format.sh`